Gender and Diversity, B.A.

 Tutorial and Mentoring for students

-The tutorial in the Winter Semester 2018/2019 is addressing students in the 3rd semester and accompanies the two lectures GD_14 Integration and Inclusion and GD_16 Cultural Sociology and Cultural Studies.
+The tutorial in the Summer Semester 2019 is addressing students in the 2nd semester and accompanies the lectures GD_9 Social Structure and Social Inequality and GD_12 Gender Theories.
 Depending on the field of interest and the specific support needed, the tutorial will be conducted in a problem-oriented manner.
 By reading and discussing the selected texts students will increase their ability to work with academic literature.
 The aim is to learn how to deal with the content of the respective lectures and to become confident in academic writing, so that the final exams and term paper will reveal satisfying results.

 For more information please contact Ms. Rutu Gole.